EdWinJaRviS2005/pattern-printing/instruction.md

 5. In the PR description, list which pattern numbers you implemented and any notes (optional).
 6. Click **Create pull request**.

-## Step 8: Review and Merge
+## Step 8: Review and Merge Process

+   - **First PR**: The repository owner (`a9irudhh`) will review and merge the first Pull Request.
+   - **Subsequent PRs**: After your PR is merged, **you become responsible** for reviewing and merging the next open PR in the queue.
-   - Others will review your PR and may request changes.
-Please respond to review comments and push fixes to the same branch.
+   - If you receive review comments on your PR, please respond and push fixes to the same branch.
+   - This creates a chain of responsibility where each merged contributor helps the next person.

+### Important Notes:
+- Once your PR is merged, check for the next open PR and review it promptly.
+- Provide constructive feedback on code quality, correctness, and adherence to these instructions.
-   - Once approved, a maintainer will merge the PR into the main repository.
+- Only merge after verifying the solution is correct and follows the guidelines.

 ---

-Fork the repo, create your directory, add C++ solutions for the patterns from `README.md`, and open a PR for review and merge.
+Fork the repo, create your directory, add C++ solutions for the patterns from `README.md`, open a PR, and after it's merged, review and merge the next PR in line!